-Jennifer lives in Pittsburgh, Pa., where she recently launched Giving2Grow, a giving circle dedicated to improving childhood food security and nutrition in the area.
+Jennifer lives in Pittsburgh, PA., where she launched Giving2Grow, a giving circle dedicated to improving childhood food security and nutrition in the area.
 She has a master’s degree in special education and is currently supporting semi-independent housing for two young men with special needs.
-She is actively involved with a variety of environmental, social justice and women’s issues, and socially responsible investing.
-A long-time supporter of WEFTA, Jennifer has often accompanied our volunteer engineers to visit projects in Latin America.
+Jennifer is actively involved with a variety of environmental, social justice and women’s issues, and socially responsible investing.
+She is also on the Board of Earthworks, a non-profit organization dedicated to protecting communities and the environment from the adverse impacts of mineral and energy development while promoting sustainable solutions.
+A long-time supporter of WEFTA, Jennifer has often accompanied our volunteer engineers to visit projects in Latin America and Africa.

 Water & Health

 Since 2002, WEFTA has been connecting donors, engineers, and communities in Latin America, all with the common goal of ensuring access to clean drinking water for everyone.